GabTux/PPQSort/README.md

 ## Overview

 This repository offers a test and benchmark suite for PPQSort (Parallel Pattern QuickSort).
-It's a practical for comparing PPQSort's performance against various sorting algorithms.
+It's a practical for comparing various sorting algorithms.